MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ![Dependency graph](media/extension-dependency-graph.png "Dependency graph")

 Moving objects from Extension Y to Extension X, is considered a *move down*.
-Typical move-dwon scenarions include:
+Typical move-down scenarios include:

 - Moving objects from an isolated extension to a shared extension.
-- Moving objects from a customized base application with its own appId to extension on top of base app, i.e., some on-prem solutions and all embed ISVs (note, System app would also apply then)
+- Moving objects from a customized base application with its own ID to an extension on top of the base application.
-Ext Y might not be owned, i.e., not possible to make modifications in it (e.g., Microsoft standard base app) Works in SaaS as well
+-  Ext Y might not be owned, i.e., not possible to make modifications in it (e.g., Microsoft standard base app.

 Moving objects from the Base Application extension to Extension X is a *move up*.
+Typical move-down scenarios include:

+- Splitting an extension in two, with one dependent on the other.
+- Moving from code customized base application with the Microsoft ID to a new extension on top of Microsoft Base

 #### Development